 Predicting response and resistance to systemic therapy in metastatic prostate cancer

-Recent years have seen the approval of multiple systemic therapies targeting persistent AR signaling in metastatic castration-resistant prostate cancer (CRPC).
+Recent years have seen the approval of multiple systemic therapies targeting persistent AR signalling in metastatic castration-resistant prostate cancer (CRPC).
 However, many patients do not initially respond and all patients eventually progress.
 There are also unanswered questions as to optimal treatment selection.
 The major challenge in addressing these issues is the absence of treatment-predictive biomarkers for CRPC patients.

 Through close collaboration with Dr. Kim Chi, we have access to thousands of plasma cell-free DNA samples from Canadian CRPC patients receiving systemic therapy.
 A large proportion of these samples have accrued via phase II clinical trials.
-We apply genomics and bioinformatics approaches to characterize the circulating tumor DNA (ctDNA) present in these ‘liquid biopsies’.
+We apply genomics and bioinformatics approaches to characterize the circulating tumour DNA (ctDNA) present in these ‘liquid biopsies’.
 We aim to better understand the link between tumour molecular subtype and patient response to therapy.
 Ultimately, we hope to develop a clinically-practical framework (requiring only a blood sample) that could prioritize patients for therapies with the best chance of success.

 Development of liquid biopsy strategies for metastatic bladder cancer

 Metastatic bladder cancer is a lethal and under-studied disease.
 Chemotherapy has historically been the most effective treatment for metastatic disease, but long-term survival has been a rarity.
-Recently, new drugs including immunotherapies are showing significant promise, but only a small proportion of patients respond to these treatments.
+Recently, new drugs including immunotherapies and targeted therapies are showing significant promise, but only a small proportion of patients respond to these treatments.
 We are currently testing the extent to which ctDNA from metastatic bladder cancer patients is concordant with matched tissue biopsy from the same patients.

 Detecting druggable DNA repair defects in metastatic prostate cancer

-Global sequencing efforts have revealed that germline or somatic defects to DNA damage repair genes (e.g. BRCA2) are present in 20-30% of mCRPC patients, and that these patients may be susceptible to genotoxic chemotherapies, DNA repair inhibitors, or even immunotherapy.
-There is an urgent need for practical biomarkers to identify patients with actionable DNA repair defects in their tumors, and for clinical development of effective therapeutic agents to exploit this cancer-specific weakness.
+Global sequencing efforts have revealed that germline or somatic defects to DNA damage repair genes (e.g. BRCA2) are present in 20-30% of mCRPC patients and that these patients may be susceptible to genotoxic chemotherapies, DNA repair inhibitors, or even immunotherapy.
+There is an urgent need for practical biomarkers to identify patients with actionable DNA repair defects in their tumours, and for clinical development of effective therapeutic agents to exploit this cancer-specific weakness.